yuvlian/qingquembed/README.md

 # Rusty Embed Fixer Bot
 Very simple bot that resends your message that contains tiktok/instagram/twitter link(s) with the embed fixed.

+Note: It only resends the text content currently.
+Attachments aren't supported (yet).

 Relies on tnktok, ddinstagram, vxtwitter, and fixvx.

 ![](https://raw.githubusercontent.com/yuvlian/yuvlian.github.io/main/rustembedbot.PNG)
 ## How to Use
 ### Prebuilt